SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

 ### Everything you need to know.

 > What you need to do is come up with a plan.
 Posting haphazardly is just going to get you in trouble.
-And we ain’t going back to prison.

 Social media takes work.
 It’s not easy.
 We want to share someone else’s stuff and pretend like we are contributing to internet society.
 But this is important: Sharing just anything doesn't do anyone any good.
 People follow you if you are providing value and helping them get a little bit closer to what they want.
 This isn’t about you.